tsimeonov/Computer-Science/iOS & Swift Bootcamp/SwiftUI Tutorials/swiftUI_essentials.md

 Step 3:
 Enter "Landmarks" ase the product name, select "SwiftUI" for the interface and "Swift" for the language, and click NEXT Choose a location to save the Landmarks project on your Mac.

+Step 4:
+In the Project navigator, select LandmarksApp.

+An app that uses the SwiftUI app life cycle has a structure that conforms to the App protocol.
+The structure's body property returns one or more scenes, which in turn provide content for display.
+The @main attribute identifies the app's entry point.